javier-lopez/javier.io/blog/en/_posts/2017-11-26-block-youtube-in-openwrt.md

 ---
 layout: post
-title: "block youtube in openwrt routers"
+title: "block youtube by IP in openwrt routers"
 ---

 ## {{ page.title }}

 ###### {{ page.date | date_to_string }}

-In previous post I wrote about how to install [openwrt as an access point](http://javier.io/blog/en/2014/07/21/installing-openwrt-as-access-point.html) or as a [wireless repeater](http://javier.io/blog/en/2014/06/10/installing-openwrt-as-wireless-repeater.html), this time I'll show how to block youtube and other third party sites by ip.
+In previous posts I wrote about how to install [openwrt as an access point](http://javier.io/blog/en/2014/07/21/installing-openwrt-as-access-point.html) or as a [wireless repeater](http://javier.io/blog/en/2014/06/10/installing-openwrt-as-wireless-repeater.html), this time I'll show how to block youtube and other third party sites by ip.
 The procedure works in desktop / and mobile devices.

 The target router is a [TP-Link N750](http://www.amazon.com/TP-LINK-TL-WDR4300-Wireless-Gigabit-300Mbps/dp/B0088CJT4U), and I'm using the latest [trunk build](http://downloads.openwrt.org/snapshots/trunk/ar71xx/).

 **[![](/assets/img/98.jpg)](/assets/img/98.jpg)**

-Openwrt uses [UCI](https://wiki.openwrt.org/doc/uci) to centralize the configuration of OpenWrt, firewall rules are located at:
+OpenWRT uses [UCI](https://wiki.openwrt.org/doc/uci) to centralize configuration, firewall rules are located at:

 - **/etc/config/firewall**